xebia-functional/aws-cdk-region-evacuation/README.md

-# AWS CDK TypeScript - Support for Xebia Functional Blog Posts
+# Support for Xebia Functional Blog Posts

 This project has been created as a support for series of blog posts, so that you can quickly deploy the infrastructure and play around with it.